AnmolTomer/ejs_projects/04_TODO_App/README.md

 ![](https://i.imgur.com/2Bkyz8h.png)

 - Create a form in index.ejs and since forms have a post request, add it in app.js.

 - Think of what to do when you submit data from form, we want to user body-parser module to get parameters body.form.title and body.form.info and add those as an object into the database.

 - We will also have to delete our todos.
 And this will be different to just getting something from a post request path and adding as an object to DB.

 - We will have to accept a deleting request and we cannot do a delete request through a form like we did for add task.

 - We will use jQuery and AJAX to make a delete request.

 - We will have to go to index.ejs and add a delete link next to each todo.
 Inside the public folder, create a folder called `js` and create `main.js` in there.
 Add this file in the footer partials.

 - We will use jQuery and we will also be using Bootstrap.
 To install bootstrap we will be using `Bower`, which is a frontend or client-side package manager.
 When we install bootstrap with bower it also installs jQuery as jQuery is a dependency.

 - First we install bower and then using bower we install bootstrap.

-- We can create a file called `.bowerrc` to specify what folder to use for bower components.
+- We can create a file called `.bowerrc` to specify what folder to use for bower components otherwise it would store components in root dir, we don't want that.
 Ref: `.bowerrc`

 ```bash
 npm install -g bower